From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Latent-Action Interfaces for Control

-LAPA~\citep{LAPA_ye2025} uses discrete latent actions primarily as a \emph{pretraining target} for instruction-following VLA policies, rather than as a deployment-time control interface.
+LAPA~\citep{LAPA_ye2025} uses discrete latent actions primarily as a \emph{pretraining target} for instruction-conditioned policies, rather than as a deployment-time control interface.
 The goal is to transfer temporal, action-relevant structure from videos into a VLA backbone before learning real robot actions.

 Like Genie, LAPA first learns a VQ-style latent-action model from videos: a transition encoder produces a discrete code summarizing the change between observations at a fixed horizon, and a decoder predicts the future observation from the current observation and this code.
 Rather than building a dictionary or training a latent policy, LAPA uses these inferred codes as pretraining supervision: given an observation and language instruction, the VLA model is trained to predict the corresponding latent-action code (obtained by running the frozen transition encoder on video pairs), providing an action-centric learning signal without requiring action labels during this stage.